Inside the walls

 Posted by:

 For years, DuPont had been dumping in a landfill in Parkersburg, West Va., a man-made chemical commonly known as PFOA, which was recently linked to cancers and other diseases.
-But DuPont knew as far back as 1951 that PFOAs posed a health risk, and as time went on, DuPont learned more and ...
+But DuPont knew as far back as 1951 that PFOAs posed a health risk, and as time went on, DuPont learned more ...

 Continue Reading →